Health club: Group exercise classes

+Boutique fitness studios

+Boutique fitness studios are workout studios designed to embrace the sense of a fitness community and an untraditional workout style, through specific machines, programs, utilities, and instructor styles.
+Unlike traditional gyms, these independent group classes are only enclosed to individuals with a membership or in a trial period.
+These studios have to keep up with global fitness trends and music hits in order to maintain their business and attract customers.
+Each boutique fitness studio offers something different based on current trends, such as intensity interval training (HIIT), strength training, dance, yoga, pilates, etc. These trends led to variations of classes and a mix of low-impact exercises with a focus on isometric exercise, cardio dance, and mind-body connection.
+Examples include heated yoga, reformer pilates, barre classes, etc.

 Sports facilities

-Some health clubs offer sports facilities such as a swimming pools, squash courts, indoor running tracks, ice rinks, or boxing areas.
+Some health clubs offer sports facilities such as swimming pools, squash courts, indoor running tracks, ice rinks, or boxing areas.
 In some cases, additional fees are charged for the use of these facilities.

 Personal training

 Most health clubs employ personal trainers who are accessible to members for training/fitness/nutrition/health advice and consultation.
 Personal trainers can devise a customized fitness routine, sometimes including a nutrition plan, to help clients achieve their goals.
 They can also monitor and train with members.
 More often than not, access to personal trainers involves an additional hourly fee.
+Personal training workouts vary based on the desired goal, purpose and the structure of a workout.
+They may also be individual sessions, small group training or big group training.
+Depending on the location they can be online, virtual or hybrid.

 Other services

 Newer health clubs generally include health-shops selling equipment, snack/protein bars and smoothies, restaurants, child-care facilities, member lounges and cafes.
 Some clubs have a sauna, steam room, or swimming pool and even nutrition counseling.
 Health clubs generally charge a fee to allow visitors to use the equipment, courses, and other provided services.
-In the 2010s, some health clubs became eco-friendly (e.g., zero waste) and incorporated principles of "green living" in its fitness regimen.
+In the 2010s, some health clubs became eco-friendly (e.g., zero waste) and incorporated principles of "green living" in their fitness regimen.